wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

     $ cut -d ":" -f 2 utoronto-branch-call-number.txt > utoronto-call-number.txt
     $ ruby convert-lc-to-numbers.rb utoronto-call-number.txt > utoronto-mountain-data.txt

-It's now simple to visualize this data with the `persp` command in R. You'll see one standout high peak.
-We can locate it at (141, 77).
-141 on the x-axis is QA, and 77 on the y-axis is 76 in call numbers (the y-axis starts at 0), so that peak is at QA 76: computer science.
-LCC is so limited in how it can accommodate books about computer science that it has to cram almost all of them into this number.
-It's the highest peak in every library I've looked at.
+It's now simple to visualize this data with the `persp` command in R.  (theta and phi set the angles the graph is seen at: you can adjust them to move your point of view left/right and up/down.)

     > utoronto <- read.table("utoronto-mountain-data.txt")
     > utoronto.table <- table(utoronto)